emil2709/ncspectrum/readme.md

 ## About the Project
+This is a bachelorproject and developed by students attending [Høgskolen i Oslo og Akershus](http://www.hioa.no/) in cooperation with [NC-Spectrum](https://www.nc-spectrum.no/).
+The aim for this project was to develope a web solution prototype of a visitor management software for our employer.

 ## Installing the Project
 Before running this project there are some installations that needs to be done.